MuNuChapterHKN/SurveyKN/README.md

 The tool is written in Python, however you don't need to know programming or Python to use it.
 All you need is a terminal and you're good to go.

 ## Acknowledgments
-Special thanks to [Paolo](https://github.com/paolotron) for extensively testing SurveyKN and discovering numerous crucial bugs as well as operating it for Area HR.
+Special thanks to [Paolo Rabino](https://github.com/paolotron) for extensively testing SurveyKN and discovering numerous crucial bugs as well as operating it for Area HR.